 12. New Year’s Resolution

 A New Year’s resolution competition is a great, positive start to the year, and you can launch it just after Christmas.
 This is a nice opportunity to focus on what your readers get out of your blog, and how you can tailor your content to entertain and educate them in the year ahead.
-For example, I might ask my readers which software or app they would most like to master in 2018 – and I’ll do a tutorial video for the most popular!
+For example, I might ask my readers which software or app they would most like to master next year – and I’ll do a tutorial video for the most popular!

 Tip: Give away a prize tailored to your winner’s resolution.
 Could you provide a prize like a blog critique, 1-on-1 Skype session, personalised fitness plan, etc?